Let Rita Ora Show You How to Pull Off a Baby Blue Pantsuit

 But on Tuesday, Rita Ora did something magical: she brought it back.
 The weather in New York has circled around 80-degrees this week, but why does steamy weather matter for a 26-year-old British pop star, actress, reality TV host, and overall currently-killing-it millennial?
 It doesn’t.

 So, doing what Rita Ora does best, she owned the look.
-Her oversize double-breasted blazer covered her like a loosely fitting but perfectly tailored glove, and her matching wide-leg pants were roomy enough for us to want to check the tag, ASAP.
-The Jennifer Fisher gold Baby Kate hoops don't hurt, either.
+Her oversize Ellery pantsuit covered her like a loosely fitting but perfectly tailored glove and the Jennifer Fisher gold Baby Kate hoops don't hurt, either.

 VIDEO: Style Talk with Rita Ora

 The throwback to the fabulousness of the early ‘00s didn’t end there, either.
 Take a look at her glasses.
-The shades have an orange-tinted ombre effect, and they’re covered in one thing everyone had on their Blackberry case: rhinestones!
+The vintage Chanel shades have an orange-tinted ombre effect, and they’re covered in one thing everyone had on their Blackberry case: rhinestones!
 The cherry on top of her cotton candy-colored look?
-Pastel pink heels.
+Pastel pink Pucci heels.

 And though it could have easily ended there with an A+, she wore a Love4Grenfell tee ($11; love4.london) beneath her jacket, a piece that supports the victims of the London fire disaster.